chunyufen/HKU_PhD_Thesis_Template/README.md

   - Chapter 4: Methodological chapter

-  - Chapters 5 to 7: Results chapters (usually 2 or 3)
+  - Chapters 5 to 7: Results and discussions chapters (usually 2 or 3)

   - Chapter 8: Conclusion and implications for policy and/or further research

+## If Chinese fonts do not show properly

+If the Chinese fonts (UTF-8) do not show properly, you may have to change line 58 of the file "main.tex" to, for example a font used by your computer:

+  - \setCJKmainfont{標楷體}

+The current setting is:

+  - \setCJKmainfont{Yuanti TC Light}

+## Other parts that may be added

+Lists of Abbreviations and List of Symbols may be added immediately after List of Tables.

+Endnotes may be added immediately before Biblography.